davidben/tls-trust-expressions/pki-transition-strategies.md

 * [Abridged certificates](https://datatracker.ietf.org/doc/draft-ietf-tls-cert-abridge/) do not address the problem.
 As of writing, [draft-01](https://www.ietf.org/archive/id/draft-ietf-tls-cert-abridge-01.html) is a point-in-time snapshot and advantages incumbents in the PKI, and thus discourages this and other PKI transitions.
 * A hypothetical alternate intermediate compression scheme would have several costs.
 The set now contains cross-signs scaling with the number of root programs.
 Moreover, the older clients, who will not have the updated intermediate set, must be sent all cross-signs, not just the one applicable to them.
 This cost is prohibitively high in a post-quantum PKI.

-As above, a trust expressions version of this solution does not scale with the number of cross-signs and has no significant fan-out costs.
+As above, trust anchor negotiation enables a solution whose costs do not scale with the number of cross-signs and has no significant fan-out costs.
 By negotiating the actual trust anchors, the server can send only the particular cross-sign needed, or no cross-sign at all if none is needed.
 Clients that directly trust the new CA do not need to retain a copy of any cross-sign locally.

-### Trust Expressions with Parallel Issuance
+### Trust Anchor Negotiation with Parallel Issuance

-As with the root rotation scenario above, trust expressions also enable a parallel issuance strategy.
-Instead of cross-signs, with their organizational risks, the server can simply obtain certificates from both the new and an existing CA, with trust expressions automatically selecting which to use.
+As with the root rotation scenario above, trust anchor negotiation also enables a parallel issuance strategy.
+Instead of cross-signs, with their organizational risks, the server can simply obtain certificates from both the new and an existing CA, with the TLS software automatically selecting which to use.

 This could either be done automatically, if the server’s ACME server provides both types of certificates, or with manual configuration by the server operator, by running ACME against both URLs.
 The first option has lower organizational risk than cross-signing, as providing an additional certificate via ACME does not make one responsible for issuance by that CA. The second option, while more work, is the _only_ solution is within reach for a server operator acting unilaterally.